 - Invite recently on-boarded team members to your journey mapping workshop - they have a lot to say and will most likely become your #1 source of insights.

 - Use longitude research methods to get insights from each point of the journey.
-You can ask new people on the team to document issues and experiences they have from day one.
+You can ask new people on the team to document issues and successes they have from day one.

 Click to zoom

 Most companies have programs that let people change positions within the company.
-And not just by moving vertically, but also horizontally to learn new skills and gain new experience and expertise.
+And not just by moving vertically, but also horizontally to learn new skills and gain new expertise.

 This process is often tricky and sometimes outright scary.
-For many employees, it seems easier and safer to change the company than to apply to an internal vacancy.
+For many team members, it seems easier and safer to change the company than to apply to an internal vacancy.

-Rethinking this part of the journey might help you with employee retention while letting employees feel safer and less likely to jump ships.
+Rethinking this part of the journey might help you with staff retention while letting workers feel safer and less likely to jump ship.

-Some tips for mapping out this part of the employee journey:
+Some tips for mapping out this part of the journey:

 - Start mapping from the moment the person starts thinking about moving to another position.

 - Interview both the ones who successfully moved before and those who are just considering this possibility for the future.